skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 Execute a task on an existing cluster
 =====

-Use :code:`sky exec` to execute a task on an existing cluster:
+Once you have an existing cluster, use :code:`sky exec` to execute a task on it:

 .. code-block:: console

   $ sky exec mycluster hello_sky.yaml

-The ``sky exec`` command simply executes the task's :code:`run` commands. :code:`workdir` is also synced every time :code:`sky exec` is run, so that the task may use updated code.
+The ``sky exec`` command is more lightweight; it

+- syncs up the :code:`workdir` (so that the task may use updated code); and
+- executes the :code:`run` commands.

+Provisioning and ``setup`` commands are skipped.

-Bash commands are also supported, such as
-:code:`sky exec mycluster htop`.
+Bash commands are also supported, such as :code:`sky exec mycluster htop`.

 View all clusters